timescale/docs/timescaledb/how-to-guides/analytics/analytics.md

 ```sql
 SELECT delta(counter_agg(counter, ts)) as counter_delta FROM user_counter;
 ```
-There are many examples like this: scenarios where it’s possible to write a query native SQL, but the resulting code is relatively complicated to write, and to understand.
+There are many examples like this: scenarios where it's possible to write a query native SQL, but the resulting code is relatively complicated to write, and to understand.